Warm Winters with Electric Fireplaces

-September 22nd marked the autumnal equinox - the official first day of autumn.
+The autumnal equinox marks the official first day of autumn.
 The morning was marked with a heavy blanket of fog over the city streets and a crisp thin veil of ice on the windows.

 Fall is officially here, and not a moment too soon after an incredibly scorching summer.
 Shifting gears, any eco-savvy person knows that a whole new set of rules come into play once the season begins its cold long descent into winter.

-While normally aware of Mother Nature inspired do's and don'ts, I have to admit my guilty winter pleasure has to be the fireplace.
+While normally aware of Mother Nature inspired do's and don'ts, a fireplace is a winter-time guilty pleasure.
 Fireplaces are a terrible eco-gremlin, not only using burning natural resources, but release smoke and fumes into your home and atmosphere.
 Fortunately, there are a few things we can do to make sure our fireplace use is as green as possible.

 Understanding Your Fireplace